Contact and Company Properties

 See Add Beacon to Your Website or App for help with installation, and point your developers over to the developer documentation Beacon(‘identify’, userObject) for the details they'll need to set that up.

-Note that all property IDs and dropdown values are case sensitive, so you'll want to make sure that you give your developer the exact case as shown in your Customer Property settings in Help Scout.
+Note that all property IDs and dropdown values are case sensitive, so you'll want to make sure that you give your developer the exact case as shown in your contact property settings in Help Scout.

-The following code snippet is an example of an identify implementation adds the customer's name, email address, and job title, which are all built in customer profile fields.
-It also sends over the Customer Property fields of planName and billing-frequency to their profile.
+The following code snippet is an example of an identify implementation adds the contact's name, email address, and job title, which are all built in contact profile fields.
+It also sends over the contact property fields of planName and billing-frequency to their profile.

 Delete a Property